 Syngenta AG (SYNN), a maker of crop protection chemicals, fell 2.2 percent.
 Lonza Group AG (LONN), which makes chemicals for drugmakers, also dropped.
 Swiss Life Holding AG (SLHN) rose 4.1 percent as European insurers advanced.

 The Swiss Market Index (SMI) of the biggest and most actively traded companies lost 0.2 percent to 6,145.16 at the 5:30 p.m. close in Zurich.
 The measure has declined 4.5 percent this year.
 The broader Swiss Performance Index (SPI) decreased 0.1 percent today to 5,644.42.

-“Even though I do not expect a default of Greece in the short term, it seems to be a realistic scenario in the mid term,” said Kai Fachinger, who manages about $854 million in equities for SAM Sustainable Asset Management AG in Zurich.
-“I expect the macroeconomic situation to remain bumpy.”
+“Even though I do not expect a default of Greece in the short term it appears to be a realistic scenario in the mid-term,” said Kai Fachinger, who manages over $1 billion in equities at SAM Sustainable Asset Management AG in Zurich.
+“The financial industry is still not able to digest a haircut in Greece.
+I expect the macroeconomic situation to remain bumpy.”